 The Best Colleges 2015 guidebook is available online.
 A complete explanation of the U.S. News college ranking methodology is available at www.usnews.com/colleges.

 Guide to Green Colleges

-The 232-page book—the only free, comprehensive, annually updated guide to green colleges—can be downloaded at www.princetonreview.com/green-guide.
+The 216-page book—the only free, comprehensive, annually updated guide to green colleges—can be downloaded at www.princetonreview.com/green-guide.

 Kiplinger’s Top 100 Public Colleges

-Kiplinger’s Personal Finance magazine named SUNY Oneonta to its list of “100 Best Values in Public Colleges” for the sixth consecutive year in 2012.
-The annual rankings identify “four-year schools that combine outstanding education with economic value,” according to a Kiplinger's news release.
+Kiplinger’s Personal Finance magazine has named SUNY Oneonta to its list of “100 Best Values in Public Colleges” for the ninth consecutive year.
+The 2015 rankings, released Dec.
+17, recognize four-year schools that deliver academic quality and affordability.